swannodette/swannodette.github.com/_posts/2015-12-23-year-in-review.md

 enhanced and standardized support for foreign dependencies in January.
-Thanks to the tireless work of many contributors, the wider community of ClojureScript users can now leverage the most popular JavaScipt libraries with minimal hassle.
+Thanks to the tireless work of many contributors, the wider community of ClojureScript users can now leverage the most popular JavaScript libraries with minimal hassle.
 Many thanks to Martin Klepsch and Juho Teperi for leading the charge.

 ## Ambly